 Take short breaks during your work, but treat these as breaks between work tasks, so it’s very clear when you’re working and when you’re taking a break.
 Otherwise it’s difficult to focus on work when you should be working, and it can be difficult to keep your mind off work at other times.

 Some of the interruptions you get are entirely under your own control, and are easy to eliminate – for example:

-- Facebook notifications on your phone (turn off notifications)
+- Social media notifications on your phone (turn off notifications)

 4. Pick and choose.

 Not everybody in your network should have equal access to you.
-So decide who gets priority access, and create a system to coordinate it (just like airlines do with their frequent flyer programs).
+Decide who gets priority access, and create a system to coordinate it (just like airlines do with their frequent flyer programs).

 5. Get it right next time.

 I’m not asking you to fix everything at once.
 But it’s useful to pause after every interruption and ask yourself, “How could I prevent this from happening again?”
 Sometimes you might decide you don’t want to prevent it, because it really is important.
 But you’ll find plenty of opportunities to avoid future interruptions – for example:

 - Delegate more to your team.